IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 A preference was made to have a public specification, but with no mandate to enforce this.
 Some historical values may have less specification than desired.

-LinkType values 147 to 162 named LINKTYPE\_RESERVED\_xx were originally reserved for Experimental/Private Use.
-Their use is Deprecated in favour of the values in the 65001-65535 range.
+LinkType values 147 to 162 named LINKTYPE\_RESERVED\_xx were originally reserved for Experimental/Private Use, and that use continues to be supported.
+However, new private use cases should use the values in the 65001-65535 range.

 In general, Experimental Use values should never leak out of the entity that uses it.
 As the FCFS range is large and easily obtained, official values are recommended.